knative/community/mechanics/WORKING-GROUP-PROCESSES.md

 1. The problem is not well-covered by any of the existing chartered WGs

-Once the community has identified a substantial architectural area which would benefit from long-lived, concerted and focused design, then you should consider creating a new working group.
+The TOC and existing WGs should enable these conversations (e.g. setting up one-off meetings, creating slack channels, etc).  s˝Once the community has identified a substantial architectural area which would benefit from long-lived, concerted and focused design, then you should consider creating a new working group.
 To do so, you need to:

 - **Create a charter**.
 This should be a few paragraphs explaining: